New Dynamics of International Refugee Law

 Active from 2015

 Research Partnership funded by the Allan Myers Oxford–Melbourne Programme of the Oxford Law Faculty and Melbourne Law School

 Examining practices of asylum and the role of international and domestic courts in refugee protection

-The project is seed funded by the Allan Myers Oxford-Melbourne Academic Exchange Programme, which has facilitated the ongoing collaboration between Cathryn Costello and Michelle Foster.
+The project was seed funded by the Allan Myers Oxford-Melbourne Academic Exchange Programme, which has facilitated the collaboration between Cathryn Costello and Michelle Foster.
 Michelle Foster is a leading expert in refugee law.
 Her scholarship includes International Refugee Law and Socio-Economic Rights: Refuge from Deprivation (Cambridge University Press, 2007, Winner of the University of Melbourne’s Woodward Medal in 2009) and with James Hathaway, The Law of Refugee Status: Second Edition (Cambridge University Press, 2014).